 In a world where we increasingly work across time zones and cultures, this would have even greater meaning if perceptions were influenced by one's culture.
-While those of us who work globally may have experienced--and thought about-- the inherent reality of these perceptive differences, Canadian and Japanese researchers have confirmed some very specific distinctions.
+While those of us who work globally may have experienced--and thought about-- the inherent reality of these perceptive differences, a few years ago Canadian and Japanese researchers confirmed some very specific distinctions.

 According to the study:

 Researchers showed Japanese and North American participants images, each of which consisted of one center model and four background models in each image.
 The researchers manipulated the facial emotion (happy, angry, sad) in the center or background models and asked the participants to determine the dominant emotion of the center figure.

 The majority of Japanese participants (72%) reported that their judgments of the center person's emotions were influenced by the emotions of the background figures, while most North Americans (also 72%) reported they were not influenced by the background figures at all.